 Robotic vacuum cleaners continue to increase in sales, with a growing number of brands led by Roomba and Neato vying for your money.
 The iLife brand has made modest progress in the market, helped by reducing prices and improving word of mouth, plus better battery and cleaning technology.

 The new A4, available in Titanium Grey, will help those with mixed flooring or more carpet than flooring, and represents a major step up from the i3.
 It offers around double the battery life, depending on your usage, and comes with improved technology in its sleek, oversize puck-like form.

-For around $259 as of this writing (see here for latest), a lot less if you shop around, it can check around for obstacles with its sensors, will avoid drops down the stairs and can recharge automatically.
+For its price, (see here for latest), a lot less if you shop around, it can check around for obstacles with its sensors, will avoid drops down the stairs and can recharge automatically.

 Contents (Jump to)